DETAILED CORRESPONDENCE

 Regarding claim 8, Tiedeman discloses the rotary mechanism is one of a rotary actuator, a gear or a gear stage (disclosed as a rotary hinge actuator).

-Regarding claim 9, Tiedeman discloses a rotary mechanism assembly (see Fig. 1; 10) comprising: a rotary mechanism according to claim 1 (see rejection of claim 1 above); and an annular component (41) extending at least partially around the other of the earth annulus and the output annulus (40) and configured to radially retain the removable cap (50) when the removable cap is received by the other of the earth annulus and the output annulus (40).
+Regarding claim 9, the combination of claim 1 elsewhere above would necessarily result in the following limitations: the rotary mechanism assembly (Tiedeman; Fig. 1; 10) comprising: the rotary mechanism according to claim 1 (see rejection of claim 1 above); and an annular component (Tiedeman; 41) extending at least partially around the other of the earth annulus and the output annulus (Tiedeman; 40) and configured to radially retain the removable cap (Tiedeman; 50) when the removable cap is received by the other of the earth annulus and the output annulus (Tiedeman; 40).

-Regarding claim 10, Tiedeman discloses when the removable cap (50) is received by the other of the earth annulus and the output annulus (40) and the annular component (41) is in situ, the annular component overlaps the removable cap (see Fig. 1).
+Regarding claim 10, Tiedeman discloses when the removable cap (50) is received by the other of the earth annulus and the output annulus (40) and the annular component (41) is assembled onto the other of the earth annulus and the output annulus, the annular component overlaps the removable cap (see Fig. 1).

-Regarding claim 12, Tiedeman discloses when the removable cap (50) is received by the other of the earth annulus and the output annulus (40) and the annular component (41) is in situ, the annular component retains the removable cap in place (see Fig. 1).
+Regarding claim 12, Tiedeman discloses when the removable cap (50) is received by the other of the earth annulus and the output annulus (40) and the annular component (41) is assembled onto the other of the earth annulus and the output annulus, the annular component retains the removable cap in place (see Fig. 1).

 Regarding claim 14, Tiedeman discloses the annular component (41) comprises radially inwardly extending locking features (radially inwardly extending features of 41) which engage with radially outwardly extending locking features (radially outward extending features of 40) provided on the other of the earth annulus and output annulus (40); and the radially inwardly extending locking features are configured to radially retain the removable cap (50; see Fig. 1).